-After graduation, I was solely dedicated to rescue, fostering and finding their forever homes.
+After graduation, I was solely dedicated to rescue.
 A few years of adoptions, foster fails, heartbreak and happiness - it was time I joined the workforce.
-Lucky for me, I got the job I wanted and for the next few years I planned some awesome parties and watched a ton of movies.The whirlwind ended and I was ready to get back to the rescue world.
+Lucky for me, I got the job I dreamed of.
+For the next few years, I planned some awesome parties and watched a ton of movies.
+In 2019, the whirlwind ended and I was ready to get back to the rescue world.

-Zero waste doesn't have to be crunchy granola hippie dippy way of living (unless you want to!)
-For me it’s not and doesn’t mean that I don’t create waste in my home, I do, but ZERO is always a good goal to aim for.
+Zero waste doesn't have to be crunchy-granola-hippie-dippy way of living (unless you want to!)
+For me it’s not and doesn’t mean that I don’t create waste in my home, I do, but zero is always a good goal to aim for.
 Everyone’s journey will be different, it is what works best for you.

 Starting Dog Bless Texas™ I wanted to be sure that I was adding value to the world, not more stuff, otherwise what was the point.
 I wanted to provide products with purpose.
 Supporting local animal rescue efforts by offering a sustainable alternative; it is my hope to reduce the number of stray animals and waste in our city.